optimizely/vue-utils/README.md

 # Vue Utilities for Optimizely Javascript SDK

-Optimizely [Javascript SDK](https://github.com/optimizely/javascript-sdk/tree/master/packages/optimizely-sdk)is fully compatible with Vue JS.
+Optimizely [Javascript SDK](https://github.com/optimizely/javascript-sdk/tree/master/packages/optimizely-sdk) is fully compatible with Vue JS.
 This set of utilities provide a light weight wrapper over Javascript SDK to enhance its functionality.

 1. It Initializes the Optimizely Instance at App level and makes it available for all the child components for easy use.
 2. It provides memoization of user id and attributes throughout the applicaiton lifecycle.